Algorithmic Stability of Heavy-Tailed Stochastic Gradient Descent on Least Squares: Experiments

 \section{Experiments}

 \textbf{Synthetic data. } We first test the implications of the theoretical findings presented above with synthetic data experiments.
 We assume that $y=0$ and $P_X$ is a scaled uniform distribution $\mathcal{U}(-0.5a, 0.5a)$, with $a$ determining the range of the distribution.
-We simulate the SDE presented in \eqref{eq:sde_invar_1} by using the Euler-Maruyama discretization, which yields the following recursion:\footnote{Due to discretization error, the stationary distribution of \eqref{eq:gradient_descent} differs from the one of the corresponding SDE.
-Yet, very recently the difference between the two stationary distributions has shown to be of order $\eta^{2/\alpha-1}$ (tight) in the Wasserstein-1 metric for $\alpha<2$ \cite{chen2022approximation}, which gives a tolerable difference for small $\eta$.}
+We simulate the SDE presented in \eqref{eq:sde_invar_1} by using the Euler-Maruyama discretization, which yields the following recursion:

 where $\eta$ is the learning-rate and each $E_{k} \in \mathbb{R}^d$ is a rotationally symmetric $\alpha$-stable random vector.

 In the experiments, we systematically vary $a$ as well as the tail-index of the additive noise, $\alpha$.
 For all experiments we set $\eta = 0.1$ and ran the algorithm for $3000$ iterations.
 We set $n=1000$ and varied $d$ to be $100$ or $250$.
 The order of the loss function $f$ was selected to be $p = 1$.
 For each experimental setting, we repeated the experiment $200$ times, where after sampling a population $N=100000$ observations, for each replication we sampled $n = 1000$ with replacement from within this population.
 The generalization error was computed to be the difference between loss computed on the replication sample of size $n$ and the population of size $N$.
 To prevent numerical issues, the noise was scaled with a constant of $0.1$ in all experiments, which corresponds to choosing $\Sigma = (1/10) I$.